List of equipment of the Belgian Air Force

-This page lists the equipment of the Belgian Air Component, the air arm of the Belgian Armed Forces.
+This page lists the equipment of the Belgian Air Force, the air arm of the Belgian Armed Forces.
 After the end of the Cold War the Belgian Air Force was combined into the overall Armed Forces and many units were disbanded.
-As a part of NATO, the Belgian Air Component has committed aircraft and participates in the NATO Nuclear Weapon Sharing Program.
+As a part of NATO, the Belgian Air Component committed aircraft and participated in the NATO Nuclear Weapon Sharing Program.
+In 2024 Belgian Air Component was renamed the Belgian Air Force.